 Terminology is important, although it isn’t always used correctly.
 The distinctions between the different levels of marijuana reform are critical, as activities that pass legal scrutiny in one place may lead to fines or even jail time in another.

 The legalization of marijuana means that, as long as you abide by the state-specific cannabis laws, you will not be arrested, fined, or convicted for the use, possession, and cultivation of marijuana.
 Legalization also allows for a retail market where people can purchase cannabis.
-Each state has different laws regarding the specifics of marijuana legalization, so make sure to stay in the know.

 Where is marijuana legal?